cocode/TrekBASIC/documentation/task_list.md

 # Task List

 ### Fix tests.
 It looks like @EXPECT_EXIT_CODE=2 is not working in the compiler, so two tests are not passing.
+Fixed?

 ### Else
 I don't believe that two ELSEs on one line work.
+Write a test.

 ### stmts command
 The 'stmts' command prints an extra : before the goto on something simple like "100 if x=1 then goto 100"

 ### format command
-Only basic support.
-For statement supports format, nothing else does.
+Only basic support. *FOR* statement supports format, nothing else does.
 Need a format_expression command.
 Should put spaces around everything. could we just parse the __str__ output?

 ### READ vs INPUT
 Looks like Dartmouth basic uses READ instead of INPUT.
 We could add that without conflict.
 If the semantics are the same, we could just alias.

 ### Escaped quotes
 Should I support \" in Strings?
 I don't recall older basics doing that.
-No, I taking that out, as that's a python convention, not a BASIC convention.
+No, I am taking that out, as that's a python convention, not a BASIC convention.

 ### Benchmark timing for llvm code.
 Don't want to count startup time.

 # ValueError
 In basic loading.
 I think it's been rethrown twice.
-And has the wrong line number. (file line)
+And has the wrong line number. (file line).
+How to repreduce?

-# Done.
-When single stepping in basic_shell, the list command should indicate the next instruction with a "*" or something

-# Fix Parsing
-We partially fixed parsing with inserting colons to force statement boundaries, but the real answer is a proper pull parser.
-That will fix the rem issue, below, as well.

 ### Features
 Add a watch commmand, so someone can edit in the editor of their choice, and TrekBasic will reload it automatically.